How to fix worn down front and back teeth (2 steps with pictures)

 2. Back Teeth:

-Depending on the extent of the damage, there are a few options available to restore worn down back teeth:
+Depending on the extent of the damage, there are several options to restore worn-down back teeth:

-• Onlay: This is a type of restoration that covers the chewing surface of the tooth, providing support and stability.
-It is a more conservative approach than a full crown because it requires less tooth preparation.
+- Onlay: A restoration that covers the chewing surface of the tooth, providing support and stability.
+It’s a more conservative option than a full crown because it requires less tooth preparation.

-• Dental crown: When the damage to a back tooth is extensive, a dental crown may be the best option.
-A crown is cemented in place and covers the entire tooth, providing strength, stability, and protection.
-Crowns for back teeth can be made from a variety of materials, including porcelain, metal, or a combination of both.
+- Dental Crown: When the damage is extensive, a crown may be the best choice.
+It covers the entire tooth, providing strength, stability, and protection.
+Crowns for back teeth can be made from porcelain, metal, or a combination of both.

 Complications if worn down teeth are left untreated:

-• Gum recession: Worn down teeth can lead to gum recession, where the gum tissue pulls away from the tooth, exposing the root surface.
-This can cause tooth sensitivity, as well as an increased risk of decay and gum disease.
+- Gum recession: Worn down teeth can lead to gum recession, where the gum tissue pulls away from the tooth, exposing the root surface.
+This can cause tooth sensitivity, as well as an increased risk of root decay and gum disease.

 How to prevent tooth wear after treatment?

-• Ask your dentist about fluoride supplements and remineralizing treatment: These can help strengthen your teeth, increase their resistance to acid attack, and prevent further damage.
-Ask your dentist if you can introduce a fluoride gel or a remineralizing toothpaste into your oral hygiene routine.
+- Ask your dentist about fluoride supplements and remineralizing treatment: These can help strengthen your teeth, increase their resistance to acid attack, and prevent further damage.
+Ask your dentist if you can introduce a fluoride gel or a remineralizing product into your oral hygiene routine.